 The bottom panel of the switch provides four VESA mount holes that allow you to mount the switch to a wall.
 The switch ships with wall-mount screws and anchors that you can secure to a wall and attach the switch to.
-Although you could use only two screws, we recommend that you use four screws for greater stability.
+We recommend that you use all four screws for greater stability and correct positioning.
+Although for some positions you could use only two screws, for other positions, using two screws will cause the switch to tilt.